Environmental issues that aren't pollution related have always plagued personal watercraft.

 Other PWC environmental problems include extreme noise pollution from engines, as well as pollution from the gasoline additive MTBE.
 When the craft leak fuel into the water, MTBE tends to collect in shallow, shoreline areas, killing plankton and other tiny sea life that is the basis for many water ecosystems.

 So are PWC environmentally doomed?
 It's hard to say.
 Manufacturers have made changes to the engines that make the craft less damaging to the environment.
 That, along with changes to levels of engine noise, could eventually get them back into some recreation areas from which they've been banned.
 But wildlife and PWC may never go hand-in-hand, and parks concerned for their sea life may never give the craft another chance.

-For more information on PWC and related topics, look over the links on the next page.
+For more information on PWC and related topics, look over the links below.

 More Great Links

 - Jet Ski Ban Is Approved for National Parks.
 The New York Times.
 April 14, 2001.http://www.nytimes.com/2001/04/14/us/jet-ski-ban-is-approved-for-national-parks.html

 - Minimizing the Impacts of Personal Watercraft.
 Making Waves/Surfrider Foundation.
 August/September 1998.http://www.surfrider.org/makingwaves/makingwaves4/pwcII.htm

 - "Personal Watercraft: Safety and Environmental Impact."
 Vermont Legislative Research Shop.
 University of Vermont.
 April 9, 1999.http://www.uvm.edu/~vlrs/doc/personal_watercraft.htm